jacobdbt2100/Supply-Chain-Service-Level-Tracking-Analysis/README.md

 Base on these findings, I recommend targeted product manufacturing schedules and real-time inventory tracking to boost operational efficiency.

 ## Business Problem:
+For supply chain–driven organisations, service level performance directly affects customer satisfaction, retention, and contractual compliance.
+In this organisation, management observed recurring complaints from customers and inconsistent service level outcomes but lacked clear visibility into where and why performance was falling short.
+The objective was to analyse supply chain service level data by tracking On-Time (OT), In-Full (IF), and On-Time-In-Full (OTIF) deliveries against agreed targets, alongside Line Fill Rate and Volume Fill Rate across multiple customers.
+This analysis aimed to identify key gaps in service performance, highlight customers or order types most impacted, and provide actionable insights to improve delivery reliability and overall service levels.

 ## Methodology:
 1.